catchorg/Catch2/docs/build-systems.md

-# Integration with build systems
+# CI and build system integration

 Build Systems may refer to low-level tools, like CMake, or larger systems that run on servers, like Jenkins or TeamCity.
 This page will talk about both.